Bijection, injection and surjection: Surjection

 A function is surjective or onto if each element of the codomain is mapped to by at least one element of the domain.
-In other words, each element of the codomain has non-empty preimage.
+In other words, each element of the codomain has a non-empty preimage.
 Equivalently, a function is surjective if its image is equal to its codomain.
 A surjective function is a surjection.
 The formal definition is the following.